blobaa/attestation-protocol-ts/README.md

         newPayload: "newExampleAccountPayload", // [optional] new payload
         newState: State.INACTIVE,               // [optional] new state

-        passphrase: "<some passphrase>"         // passphrase of account to be updated };
+        passphrase: "<some passphrase>",        // passphrase of account to be updated
+        fee: 0.1                                // [optional] fee in IGNIS.
+                                                // If not set, automatic fee calculation will be used };

     try {